MileHacker Logo

 Experiences

-• Historical Focus: Explore Lenin-related sites (Memorial Complex, House-Museum).
-Pass time in the Simbirsk Historical and Architectural Reserve.
+• Emphasis On the past: Explore Lenin-related sites (Memorial Complex, House-Museum).
+Spend time in the Simbirsk Historical and Architectural Reserve.
 Visit the Ulyanovsk Regional Museum of Local Lore and historical churches.

 • Food & Culinary: Visit the Central Market for local produce.
 Dine in several Stolvayas and traditional Russian restaurants.
 Sample Tatar cuisine like Chak-chak and Peremech.